supabase-community/kiro-powers/powers/supabase-hosted/steering/supabase-hosted-onboarding.md

 # Initial setup checklist

 1. Ensure Supabase CLI is installed
-2. Ensure Supabase CLI is linked to a hosted project
+2. Ensure Supabase CLI is logged in and linked to a hosted project
 3. Initialize a git repo with `git init` if not already within a repo
 4. Generate a basic `.gitignore` if not already present with `npx gitignore node` (substitute preferred package manager runner)
 5. Run `supabase init --yes` to initialize the project (creates `supabase/` directory)